Sh3llcod3/Homepage/README.md

 #### Pyenv fails to install 3.7.4

-You may have forgotten to install some crucial `pyenv` dependencies from `apt`.
+You may have forgotten to install some crucial `pyenv` dependencies.
-Go ahead and install the packages below.
-If you're using other package managers, `HomePage` won't work, but [here](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) is their wiki page.
+If you're using other package managers, check [here](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) for their wiki page.
+If you're using `apt`, you can simply run:

 ```bash
 $ sudo apt update
 $ sudo apt-get install -y --no-install-recommends make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev xz-utils tk-dev libxml2-dev libxmlsec1-dev libffi-dev liblzma-dev
 ```

+Then retry the `pyenv` installation.

 #### Why does HomePage exist?